[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 I’ve recently rediscovered the joy of giving (and receiving) massages.
 Massage is such a wonderful, intimate way to touch a partner and you can use it in so many different ways.
 It can sooth a headache or a bad back, act as a kind of foreplay or precursor to sex, serve as aftercare, be an act of service from a submissive to a Dominant, or just be a way to connect physically without necessarily getting your genitals involved.
 And that’s just for starters.
 Like any kind of touch and intimacy, massage is what you make of it.

-Both my girlfriend and I loved the gorgeous lavendar scent of Bloomi Relax Body & Massage Oil.
+I tested the Bloomi Relax Body & Massage Oil with my partner for this review.
+We both loved the gorgeous lavender scent.
 It’s distinctive without being overpowering and lavendar can invoke feelings of calm, relaxation, and overall wellbeing.

 The Relax Body & Massage Oil blends smoothly into the skin and does not leave any unpleasant residue.
 It leaves the skin feeling soft, moisturised, and healthy.
 So much so that you can use it as an everyday body oil/skin moisturiser as well as a massage oil, if you like.